 The first scheduled whale-watching tours in the whole of Iceland started here, in the mid-90s, following requests by passing tourists.
 Since then, the industry has boomed and made Húsavík a household name, often branded ‘The Whale Capital of Iceland‘.
 The most common questions about whale watching are collected and answered in the FAQ.

-Altogether, there are 23 species of whale which have been recorded in Icelandic waters.
-The most typical visitors to Skjálfandi Bay are Humpbacks, Minke and Blue.
-Due to their playful nature, and the range of actions they perform, Humpback whales are amongst the most entertaining animals to watch at sea.
-Lucky whale-watchers here may get to see them feeding, breaching (jumping out), slapping (slapping their flippers against the water) or spy-hopping (dipping their head out of the water to see what’s near).
+Due to their playful nature and incredible acrobatic displays humpback whales are amongst the most entertaining animals to watch at sea.
+Lucky whale watchers here can see them feeding, breaching (jumping out), slapping (slapping their flippers against the water) or spyhopping (poking their head above the water to see what’s near).

-Another frequent visitor to the bay is the Blue Whale, the largest known animal ever to have existed on Earth.
+Another frequent visitor to the bay is the blue whale, the largest known animal ever to have existed on Earth.
 Its tongue alone can weigh the same as an elephant, and its heart the same as a car.
-To see any of these creatures in the wild is a truly breath-taking sight to behold, but it’s not just size which makes for an impressive trip.
-If you’re lucky enough to have the smaller white-beaked dolphins ride the bow of the ship, their closeness and cheerful nature can often be the cherry on the top of the whale-watching-trip pie.

 Whale Watching Companies